Skip to content

 Langde(朗德) is another Miao village about an hour’s drive from Xijiang.
 The best way to get there is by private transport.

-It’s a bit more authentic than Xijiang, but you’ll see some tourists even there.
-In the afternoon you can watch a show performed by people from the village.
-The show is very nice and definitely more interesting than that of Xijiang.
+It’s more authentic than Xijiang, but you’ll see some tourists there.
+In the afternoon you can watch a show by people from the village.
+The show is very nice and more interesting than that of Xijiang.

 langde miao

-The people who live in these villages are generally very kind and smiling, especially if you have the opportunity to visit places where there are no tourists and locals rarely see foreigners.
+The people who live in these villages are generally very kind and smiling, especially if you can visit places without tourists and locals rarely see foreigners.
 It won’t be unusual for them to invite you home to share a meal with you.

-It’s experiences like these that make a trip unforgettable and make us understand how in reality most people are actually nice if you don’t have any prejudice and take some time to get to know them.
+Experiences like these make a trip unforgettable and help us understand how most people are nice if you don’t have any prejudices.
+Take some time to get to know them.

 Final considerations about Xijiang